spack/spack/lib/spack/docs/build_systems/rpackage.rst

 Bioconductor packages
 ^^^^^^^^^^^^^^^^^^^^^

-Bioconductor packages are setup in a similar way to CRAN packages, but there are some very important distinctions.
+Bioconductor packages are set up in a similar way to CRAN packages, but there are some very important distinctions.
 Bioconductor packages can be found at: https://bioconductor.org/.
 Bioconductor packages are R packages and so follow the same packaging scheme as CRAN packages.
 What is different is that